aiidateam/aiida-core/docs/source/outdated_to_update/aidadb_utils.rst

 #############
-AIDADB Utils
+AiiDADB Utils
 #############

-Details of the utilities for AIDA
+Details of the utilities for AiiDA
 ---------------------------------
 .. toctree::
    :maxdepth: 3

-   aidadb_utils_dirlist
+   aiidadb_utils_dirlist